Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

 which will be explained in other pages of the modeling section present in this manual.

-This page explains how to add basic geometry creating objects from primitives and how to add more elements to your primitives, including the addition of other primitives and basic elements when you're modeling.
+This page explains how to add basic geometry creating objects from primitives and how to add more elements to your primitives, including the addition of other primitives and basic elements when you are modeling.

 To enter Edit you can select Edit from the modes menu as explained in the Interface overview, or use :kbd:`Tab` with a mesh object selected.